 What, exactly, does branding entail?

-To start evaluating your brand, think about what consumers actually see when they look at your brand (logo, slogan, brand colors, font, etc.).
+To start evaluating your brand, think about what consumers actually see when they look at your brand (logo, slogan, brand colors, font, etc).
 And keep in mind that your interpretation of your brand and your customers' interpretation could be drastically different.
 Close your eyes and think about your brand.
 What do you see?
 What feelings do you associate with it?
 Let's look at the visual aspect of your brand more closely.

 What does your brand look like?

 What imagery is associated with your brand?
-You probably have a logo, typeface and colors that are associate with your brand.
+You probably have a logo, typeface and colors that are associated with your brand.
 These are branding elements that belong to your business.
 These are also the most dominant identifiers that your customers connect with.

 If your business has a branding problem, it's likely caused by one of two reasons.
 First, your key brand elements are poorly executed.
 For example, your logo is too generic or your typeface doesn't match your brand's personality.